All Episodes

 The gloves are off.

-And this is how this is kind of the way uh leftist bullies operate and always have, and they have succeeded in intimidating Republicans.
+And this is how this is kind of the way leftist bullies operate and always have, and they have succeeded in intimidating Republicans.

-I think uh Obama uh comes to mind.
+I think Obama comes to mind.

-Um anyway, here's the story.
+Anyway, here's the story.

 Well, that's not where I saw it.

-Inspector General says Hillary Clinton emails No, no, this is not Clinton and her current former aides have not been named as targets of the investigation.
+Clinton and her current former aides have not been named as targets of the investigation.

 Scope of the investigation request has not been revealed.